deepesh259nitk/ProductList/readMe.md

 ### Prerequisites

-OS : macOS Sierra : 10.12.4
+OS : macOS Sierra : 10.12.6
-Xcode : 8.3.1
+Xcode : 9.0.1
-Swfit : 3.1
+Swfit : 4.0

 ### Installing

 Clone the repo and
-Double click on the ProductList.xcworkspace and open with Xcode 8.3.1 only using Swift 3.1
+Double click on the ProductList.xcworkspace and open with Xcode 9.0.1 only using Swift 4.0 Install SwiftLint using brew or comment the script for siwftlint in the build scripts

 ## Running the tests